 2. Check if You Have Open Jobs in Your Field Based On Your Visa Eligibility

 COVID-19 disrupts working/exchange visa issuance because it affects the U.S. economy.
+Most of the US-based companies are impacted, and have to cut costs, lay off people, and implement remote work for employees.
 The unemployment rate in the U.S. increased for some industries/fields while it dropped for others.
+Actually, some are massively hiring to face the pandemic, especially in:

 So, make sure to check if you have job opportunities for you on USponsorMe.